filipemerker/brazilian-bouncing-balls/README.md

 🇧🇷 Canvas "bouncing balls" animation experiment within an arbitrary shape.

 This is a replica of a project made in 2016 for a international brand.
-The briefing was to create an interactive brazillian map formed by bouncing balls.
+The briefing was to create an interactive brazilian map formed by bouncing balls.

 While the original project used vanilla JS, this one was made with VueJS and uses the `canvas` API to build and animate the map.